prajotsurey/ascii/readme.md

 ```bash
 python script.py
 ```
-4. The output image and text file is saved in the 'output' folder.
+4. The output image is saved in the 'output' folder.